Mining rehabilitation reforms

 The Mineral and Energy Resources (Financial Provisioning) Act 2018 (MERFP Act) forms a key part of the Queensland Government’s response to issues raised in the Review of Queensland’s Financial Assurance Framework and the Better Mine Rehabilitation for Queensland discussion paper.

-- amend the Environmental Protection Act 1994 to introduce new requirements for the progressive rehabilitation and closure of mined land.
+- amended the Environmental Protection Act 1994 to introduce new requirements for the progressive rehabilitation and closure of mined land.

 Financial provisioning scheme

-The new financial provisioning scheme will be managed by a scheme manager and financial assurance will be provided by paying a contribution to a financial provisioning fund and/or the giving of surety to the scheme manager.
-The scheme manager is a statutory officer and will manage the fund contributions and the sureties on behalf of the State.
-The Scheme commencement date is 1 April 2019.
+The financial provisioning scheme commenced on 1 April 2019.
+Financial assurance is provided by paying a contribution to a financial provisioning fund and/or the giving of surety to the scheme manager.
+The scheme manager is a statutory officer who manages the fund contributions and the sureties on behalf of the State.

 For the scheme manager to make a decision on the required financial provisioning scheme contribution or amount of surety, the Department of Environment and Science (department) will provide the scheme manager with its determination of the estimated rehabilitation cost (ERC).
 This determination will be made under the Environmental Protection Act 1994.
 The scheme manager will then apply a risk assessment framework to make its decision.